Saturday Kitchen: 2006–2016

 After Worrall Thompson left the BBC to present Saturday Cooks! in June 2006, James Martin took over as host.
 During Martin's tenure, the audience increased from 1.2 million to around 2.5 million, peaking at 2.7 million on 9 January 2010.

 On 8 September 2012, the first episode was broadcast from a new studio set, which saw a new design and the addition of mains gas and running water.

 On 23 February 2016, Martin announced that he would be leaving the show to concentrate on other commitments, and "to have a lie in" on a Saturday.
 His last show was on 26 March 2016.

 Among those to cover in Martin's absence were Matt Tebbutt and John Torode.

+2016-present

+In April 2026, the BBC announced that the series' tender contract would be put up for competition.